 Charity bake sales are always a big hit.
 Encourage some of your supporters to bake cakes and cookies to raise funds for your organization.
 Even supporters who don’t enjoy baking will likely know someone who does.

 You can also offer some savory options for people who don’t have a strong sweet tooth.

-Either way, it’s smart to consider having at least one or two gluten-free and/or vegan options to cater for different dietary needs.

-You can add a pink theme with the icing to give a nod to breast cancer.

-Newer snapshot | Charity bake sales are always a big hit.
-Encourage some of your supporters to bake cakes and cookies to raise funds for your organization.
-Even supporters who don’t enjoy baking will likely know someone who does.

-You can also offer some savory options for people who don’t have a strong sweet tooth.

-Either way, it’s smart to consider having at least one or two gluten-free and/or vegan options to cater for different dietary needs.
+Either way, it’s smart to consider having at least one or two gluten-free and/or vegan options to cater to different dietary needs.

 You can add a pink theme with the icing to give a nod to breast cancer.